Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 Conclusion: High-Fidelity Turbomachinery CFD Validation with HELYX

-The excellent agreement between HELYX simulations and the experimental data for the challenging NASA Rotor 67 benchmark confirms the software’s capability as a high-fidelity tool for turbomachinery design and analysis.
-The combination of its robust pressure-based coupled solver, efficient hex-dominant meshing, and comprehensive physics models provides engineers with a reliable and accurate workflow for predicting the performance of transonic axial compressor stages and other complex rotating machinery.
+The excellent agreement between HELYX simulations and the experimental data for the challenging NASA Rotor 67 benchmark confirms the software’s ability to capture high-fidelity flow phenomena for turbomachinery design and analysis.
+The combination of its robust pressure-based coupled solver, efficient hex-dominant meshing and comprehensive physics library provides engineers with a reliable and accurate CFD workflow for predicting the performance of transonic axial compressor stages and other complex rotating machinery.

 References